Wedding of Harald, Crown Prince of Norway, and Sonja Haraldsen: Attire

 Sonja wore a silk wedding gown by Molstad, a Norwegian department store.
 Like her sisters-in-law before her, she did not wear a tiara, instead using flowers in her hair to secure her long tulle veil.
 She carried a bouquet of white roses, freesias, lilies of the valley and orchids.

 Crown Prince Harald wore the Norwegian Army's black gala uniform with the riband and star of the Order of St. Olav and the stars of the Order of the Elephant and the Order of the Seraphim.
 His best man, Count Flemming of Rosenborg, wore the Royal Danish Navy's uniform with the riband and star of the Order of St. Olav and the star of the Order of the Elephant.

 Attendants

 Crown Prince Harald's best man was his cousin Count Flemming of Rosenborg.
-Sonja's maid of honour was her friend Ilmi Riddervold, her bridesmaids were Ingeborg Lorentzen (daughter of Princess Ragnhild), Lis Haraldsen (daughter of her brother Haakon), Ian Henriksen and Anita Henriksen (daughters of her sister Gry).
+Sonja's maid of honour was her friend Ilmi Riddervold, her bridesmaids were Ingeborg Lorentzen (daughter of Harald's oldest sister Princess Ragnhild), Lis Haraldsen (daughter of her brother Haakon), Ian Henriksen and Anita Henriksen (daughters of her sister Gry).

 Guests

 850 guests attended the wedding.
 The guest list was smaller in comparison to the weddings of other heirs apparent.
-Queen Elizabeth The Queen Mother was set to attend but canceled due to the death of Princess Marina, Duchess of Kent.
+Queen Elizabeth The Queen Mother was set to attend the wedding to represent her daughter, Queen Elizabeth II of the United Kingdom, but the entire British delegation canceled their trip due to the death of Princess Marina, Duchess of Kent two days earlier.